ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-swift/README.md

 	}
 	```

-To create a more selective push notification with specified settings that is only sent to certain devices either by `deviceIds` or `userIds` or by device platforms or based on tag-subscriptions, or to set GCM and APNs features - there are optional parameters that you can use in the corresponding intializers.
+To create a more selective push notification with specified settings that is only sent to certain devices either by `deviceIds` or `userIds` or by device platforms or based on tag-subscriptions, or to set FCM and APNs features - there are optional parameters that you can use in the corresponding intializers.

 #### Target